 The Riedel family have been producing some of the world's greatest crystal stemware for over 240 years, and we have been selling it since 1995.
 Riedel Stemware is regarded as some of the finest available in the world today.
 Ranges vary in price from their illustrious Sommeliers collection to their functional Vinum range.

 "The finest glasses for both technical and hedonistic purposes are those made by Riedel.
 The effect of these glasses on fine wine is profound.
 I cannot emphasize enough what a difference they make."
 (Robert M.Parker, Jr. The Wine Advocate)

-The Riedel family has been in the glass business for 300 years, and is currently with the 11th generation.
+The Riedel family has been in the glass business for 300 years and is currently in its 11th generation.
 The Riedel story begins in 1678 in the northern part of Bohemia, bordering Schlesia - today the Czech Republic and Poland respectively.
-This part of Bohemia was a German speaking enclave known as the Sudetenland.
+This part of Bohemia was a German-speaking enclave known as the Sudetenland.

 The glasses are designed to emphasize a wine's harmony, not faults.
-Riedel has always viewed the wine glass as an instrument to bring together: the personality of the wine, smell, taste, appearance (including the beauty of the object).
+Riedel has always viewed the wine glass as an instrument to bring together the personality of the wine: smell, taste and appearance (including the beauty of the object).
 To fully appreciate the different grape varieties and the subtle characteristics of individual wines, it is essential to have a glass which has a shape fine-tuned for the purpose.

-Although the content determines the shape, the beauty of the Riedel glasses is still recognised, which is why the [Riedel Sommeliers Burgundy Glass – Link to Glass] is showcased at the New York Musuem for Modern Art.
+Although the content determines the shape, the beauty of the Riedel glasses is still recognised, which is why the Riedel Sommeliers Burgundy Glass is showcased at the New York Musuem for Modern Art.